joefinlon/HydroViewer/README.md

 -	Moved input parameters towards beginning of the script and cleaned up some statements
 -	Allows reading of particle data files that don't have rectangular/elliptical morphological parameters

+### HydroViewer
+Version 1.0

 ## Features

+### SelectHydroViewer
+-	Builds image buffers from particles meeting user-specified criteria
+-	Images outputted as pixel-for-pixel representation to preserve quality
+-	Particles optionally restricted by start/end time, size, reject status, inter-arrival time, and habit

+### HydroViewer2
+-	Displays one image record at a time with buttons to toggle through the file
+-	Particle properties (e.g., maximum dimension, area, perimeter) shown after clicking on a particle within the image record
+-	Ability to save images of user-selected particles

 ### HydroViewer
 -	Displays 6 image records at once